lucygilbert/bitmask_enum/README.md

 **Return value:** `boolean` - true if the update of the attribute was successful.
 Raises error if update was unsuccessful.

+### `any_{attribute}_enabled?`

+**Params**

+- flags [Symbol, String, Array\<Symbol, String\>] - A defined flag or array of defined flags

+This method will be created once on the instance.

+The method checks if any of the provided flags are enabled on the instance.

+This method will raise an ArgumentError if one of the flag values passed is not one that was defined.

+**Return value:** `boolean` - reflects whether any provided flag is enabled for the instance.

+### `any_{attribute}_disabled?`

+**Params**

+- flags [Symbol, String, Array\<Symbol, String\>] - A defined flag or array of defined flags

+This method will be created once on the instance.

+The method checks if any of the provided flags are disabled on the instance.

+This method will raise an ArgumentError if one of the flag values passed is not one that was defined.

+**Return value:** `boolean` - reflects whether any provided flag is disabled for the instance.

 ### `{attribute}_settings`

 **No params**